ConductorOne/baton-zuper/README.md

    - Assign User To Team
    - Unassign User To Team
+   - Update a User's Role
-   - Update a User's role
+   - Update a User's Access Role

 ## Connector Credentials